A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Study of the Common Structure of Software Dependency Graphs

 \subsection{Results}

-Figure~\ref{figure:softshape} shows the plot of the in-degree ICD (top) and out-degree ICD (bottom) for our dataset.
+Figure~\ref{figure:softshape} shows the plot of the in-degree (left) and out-degree inverse cumulative distributions (right) for our dataset.
 The scale is bi-logarithmic.
-There is a different line and color for each software of the dataset.
-Recall that the ICD against degrees is the number of nodes in the graph which have a degree greater than or equal to a certain $x$.
+There is a different line and a different color for each software of the dataset.
+We make two observations.

-We observe that: \begin{inparaenum}[(i)] \item in-degree and out-degree ICD are not the same: in-degree ICD is a straight line in log-log scale whereas out-degree ICD is more curved. \item for in-degree, the position and the shape of ICDs are graphically similar, this indicates there are common \nf{structures} across software applications.
-This point also holds for the out-degree distribution. \end{inparaenum}

-Observation (\ref{obs2}) has already been made in previous works \cite{ValverdeLogarithmic2005,MyersSoftware2003}.
-There is an asymmetry of in-degree and out-degree distributions \cite{ChalletBug2004}.
-We also note that our empirical data suggests power law distributions.
-This has already been much studied\cite{LouridasPower2008,PotaninScalefree2005}; however, this point is controversial \cite{FoxKellerRevisiting2005} and is out of the scope of this paper.
+First, the in-degree distribution looks different from the out-degree distributions.
+The out-degree ICD is more bended, while the in-degree ICD is straighter.
+This observation has already been made in previous works \cite{ValverdeLogarithmic2005,MyersSoftware2003,ChalletBug2004}: in-degree distributions and out-degree distributions are different.
+As mentioned above, some have seen power laws in these distributions; we would rather follow those who see log-normal distributions, or its discretized version, the Discrete Gaussian Expoential (DGX).
+This controversy has already been studied \cite{LouridasPower2008,PotaninScalefree2005} and thus remains out of the scope of this paper.

-In this paper, we focus on observation (\ref{obs2}) for two reasons.
-First, this point has not been deeply studied so far; in particular, it has not been studied with a strong statistical assessment.
-Second, it is a required step before building a generic generative model for software graphs.